-Note 1 to the financial statements describes the basis of accounting.
-The financial statements are prepared in accordance with Ikamva Lisezandleni Zethu (Non-Profit Organisation)'s own accounting policies to satisfy the financial information needs of the organisation's directors.
+We draw attention to note 1 to the financial statements, which describes the basis of accounting.
+The financial statements are prepared in accordance with organisation's own accounting policies to satisfy the financial information needs of the organisation's directors.
 As a result, the financial statements may not be suitable for another purpose.
+Our opinion is not modified in respect of this matter.